Introduction to LaMa

 Jan-Ole Koslik

-The three main families of functions therefore are forward, tpm and stationary and we showcasse the simplest versions in the following introductory example.
+The main families of functions are forward, tpm and stationary and we showcasse the simplest versions in the following introductory example.

 Introductory example: Homogeneous HMM

 In this vignette, we start from the most simple HMM we can think of.
-Such a basic \(N\)-state HMM is a doubly stochastic process in discrete time, i.e. in such a model observations are generated by one of \(N\) possible distributions \(f_j(x_t)\), \(j = 1, \dots N\) with an unobserved \(N\)-state Markov chain selecting which distribution is active at any given time point.
-Therefore, HMMs can be interpreted as correlated mixture models and are very popular accross a wide range of disciplines like ecology, sports, finance where time-series data with underlying sequential dependencies are to be analyzed.
+Such a basic \(N\)-state HMM is a doubly stochastic process in discrete time.
+Observations are generated by one of \(N\) possible distributions \(f_j(x_t)\), \(j = 1, \dots N\) with an unobserved \(N\)-state Markov chain selecting which distribution is active at any given time point.
+Hence, HMMs can be interpreted as temporally dependent mixture models and are very popular accross a wide range of disciplines like ecology, sports and finance where time-series data with underlying sequential dependencies are to be analysed.
 They statements above already hint at the two main assumptions in such a model, namely

 1. \(f(s_t \mid s_{t-1}, s_{t-2}, \dots, s_1) = f(s_t \mid s_{t-1})\) (Markov assumption)